The Pocket Predator story:

 After that I invented many different types of Universal Fork tips, which allow for use of all types of flatbands and tubes in over the top (OTT) or through the

 forks (TTF) shooting configurations...
-Evolving from a simple hole drilled beneath the band groove in an OTT shooting slingshot for using tubes in addition to bands and that being copied by several will known
+Evolving from our inspiration of drilling a simple hole beneath the band groove in an OTT shooting slingshot for using tubes and solids in addition to bands... and then that being copied by several will known

 makers.... on to over 20 different styles of Universal Fork configurations settling on a few...
 My favorites being the ones

-that allow a simple tie on method for around the outside of the forks attachment of flat bands... and also settled on a couple of tip designs that allow for
+that allow a simple tie on method for around the outside of the forks attachment of flat bands... and the also settling on a couple of tip designs that allow for

 fast small tube changouts while still allowing for the possiblity of "one line aiming" concepts.